AxisCommunications/acap3-examples/larod/README.md

 * **README.md** - Step by step instructions on how to run the example.

 ### Limitations
-* ARTPEC-7 based product with video support is required
+* ARTPEC-7 based device with video support is required
 * In order to change the binary name, it has to be done in the Makefile.

 ### How to run the code